-There is such thing as a “Get Out of Jail Free” card in the Monopoly game, right?
+There is a such thing as a “Get Out of Jail Free” card in the Monopoly game, right?
 But in real life, this most often is not the case.
-Most people are assigned bail, which is cash that arrested suspects, even for DUI, give to the court in exchange to be released from jail.
-If the arrestee doesn’t show for court, the court can keep the bail money they paid out, or they can get the collateral from a bail bondsman in Tuscaloosa, AL.
+In order to be released from jail, the arrestee needs to post bail.
+Bail amount is decided by the court and is a sum of money that arrested suspects are required to give to the court to be released from jail.
+If the arrestee doesn’t show for court, the court can keep the bail money they paid, or they can get the collateral from a bail bondsman in Tuscaloosa, AL.

 Bail is not always used after a DUI.
 Sometimes, people can be let out just by signing on a piece of paper that they promise to show up for the court date.
 Other times, the bail can be posted at the police department prior to leaving, or to the judge at the court, who then decides if you can be let out on bail or must remain in the jail without.
 This primarily happens in the case you have had numerous DUI’s and DUI’s that caused an accident.